The mailings schedule

-from the Centers for Medicare and Medicaid Service (CMS), the Social Security Administration (SSA), and Medicare plans is online and includes the different form-letters sent to Medicare Part D Extra Help recipients and people qualifying for the Medicare Part D Low-Income Subsidy (LIS) program, and people who are assessed Medicare Part B and Medicare Part D IRMAA
+from the Centers for Medicare and Medicaid Service (CMS), the Social Security Administration (SSA), and Medicare plans is online and includes the different information and form-letters sent to Medicare plan members, Medicare Part D Extra Help recipients, people qualifying for the Medicare Part D Low-Income Subsidy (LIS) program, and people who are assessed Medicare Part B and Medicare Part D IRMAA

-We have updated the list with a few links to our
+we have updated the list with additional information and links to our

 Frequently Asked Questions (FAQs)